AARP Medicare Plans Review

 AARP sells certain types of Medicare plans through a partnership with UnitedHealthcare.
 Learn more about the types of AARP Medicare plans, what they cover and how you may be able to enroll in a plan where you live.

-Millions of U.S. adults take advantage of the many benefits provided by AARP, such as the private Medicare insurance plans that AARP offers through its partnership with UnitedHealthcare.
+Millions of U.S. adults take advantage of the many benefits provided by AARP insurance, such as the private Medicare insurance plans that AARP offers through its partnership with UnitedHealthcare.

 Below is a review of AARP Medicare plans including the types of plans available, their benefits and how to enroll.